 The Shoreland Conservation Overlay District is an overlay district which places additional land use controls on existing underlying zoning districts.
 The boundaries of the Shoreland Conservation Overlay District include areas within 100 feet of any water body as defined in this ordinance.
-The boundary shall be measured horizontally from the top of the bank of any water body.
+The boundary shall be measured horizontally from mean high water mark of any pond, reference line of any great pond or lake, and the top of the bank of any permanent stream.